gdh1829/aws/Data_Lakes_and_Analytics_on_AWS.md

     -> To establish a dedicated network connection between your network and AWS, you can use __AWS Direct Connect__.
     -> To move petabytes to exabytes of data to AWS using physical appliances, you can use __AWS Snowball__ and __AWS Snowmobile__.
     -> To have your on-premises applications store data directly into AWS, you can use __AWS Storage Gateway__
+        - Storage Gateway optmizes data transfer to AWS by sending only changed data and compressing data.
+        - is mainly used in providing low-latency access to data by caching frequently accessed data on-premises while storing archive data securely and durably in Amazon cloud storage services.
 - Real-time data movement
     -> To make it simple to capture and load streaming data or IoT device data, you can use __Amazon Kinesis Data Firehose__, __Amazon Kinesis Video Streams__, and __AWS IoT Core__.